moriano/locones/readme.md

 which opcode and addressing mode to use.
 Of course the ProgramCounter is increased every time the CPU read from memory.

+The status register holds a number of flags, see the CPU implementation to understand how it works.

 ### PPU

 This is the Picture Processing Unit.
 It is a custom chip by Nintendo and is the responsible of drawing into the